kittykatattack/learningPixi/README.md

 create hierarchies of nested sprites (sprites inside sprites), as well as letting you attach mouse and touch events directly to sprites.
-And, most importantly, Pixi gets out or your way so that you can use as much or as little of it as you want to, adapt it to your personal coding style, and integrate it seamlessly with other useful frameworks.
+And, most importantly, Pixi gets out of your way so that you can use as much or as little of it as you want to, adapt it to your personal coding style, and integrate it seamlessly with other useful frameworks.